-I’m not an expert on Seoul but I do hope that you find this post useful.
-I’m only sharing some of the things that I learned from our trip.
-If you have any suggestions or simply want to share your own experiences, then please feel free to do so in the comments section below.
+By no means am I an expert on Seoul but I do hope that you find this guide helpful.
+I’m only sharing some of the things I’ve learned from our trips.
+If you have any questions, then please feel free to ask us in the comment section below.
 You’re welcome to join our Facebook Travel Group as well.
-We’d love to hear from you.

 Thanks for stopping by and have fun in the land of K-pop and kimchi!

 These are some of the things we brought with us to Seoul.
-As you can tell, I document a lot of content for this blog so most of the things I bring are photo and video equipment. 😆 If you’d like to see what other gear we use, then you can check out our “What’s in Our Backpack?” post.
+If you’d like to see what other gear we bring with us on trips, then you can check out our “What’s in Our Backpack?” post.
 (NOTE: The following links are Amazon affiliate links.)

 We were in Seoul on a partially sponsored trip from Klook.
 We paid for our airfare, accommodations, and incidental expenses like transportation and food, but we were allowed to go through their website and choose activities and services in exchange for an honest account of the experience.
 They gave us vouchers to the following attractions and services: AREX tickets, pocket wifi rental, Nami Island tour, DMZ & JSA tour, Oak Valley Snow Park skiing, Everland tickets, Yeontabal BBQ restaurant, Manjok Ohyang Jokbal, and Jalppajin Memil.
 They didn’t ask us to do any of these things.
 We chose them on our own volition.
 As always, all words and opinions expressed in this post are mine and mine alone.